alco/ExReminder/README.md

 event processes and cancelling them.
 This approach makes it easy to test the `Event` module in isolation and make sure eveything works as expected.

+Before running the code, we need to compile it.
+I have provided a Makefile for convenience.
+Simply execute `make` from the project's root to compile the source code for our modules.

-Launch `iex` inside the project's directory, then open the `test_event.exs` file and paste its contents into the running Elixir shell.
+Once the code is compiled, launch `iex` inside the project's directory, then open the `test_event.exs` file and paste its contents into the running Elixir shell.
 Make sure everything is working as expected: the `iex` process successfully receives a `{ :done, "Event" }` message from the first spawned event process.
 Then we create another event with a larger timeout value and cancel it before the timeout runs out.
 Play around with it for a while, spawning multiple events and using the provided `flush` function to check that you receive reminders from the spawned events.

 Once you're satisfied with the result, move on to the next section where we're going to take a closer look at the event server.